 Be consistent – once you start building an audience, they will expect to see regular updates from you.
 So make sure you are posting often and with good content.
 You can put together a content calendar and use a scheduling service, or a social media virtual assistant service to make sure you are keeping your account up to date with interesting and engaging content.

 Advertising – you can also engage in paid-for advertising on Instagram, but the advice is usually to get used to the platform as a regular user first before diving in with your money – you’ll want to be sure you’re reaching the right people and that your marketing funnel is properly set-up so that there is a clear pathway to drive people from your Instagram advert to somewhere they can buy.

 You can also use the Influencer route to advertising your brand.
 Influencers were created on Instagram and you can leverage their large group of followers to help give your brand more prominence.
 Find influencers that are aligned to your business and get in touch to see how they operate.
 Some are happy to do product reviews, whilst others will charge for posting about your product.

 The benefit of having a business account on Instagram is the analytics you have access to – you can see which posts are working and which aren’t enabling you to do more of the things that get a positive response.
 And with the right social media marketing help, and a bit of trial and error, you can really make this platform work for your business.

 Need more social media help?

 You can outsource a wide range of social media marketing services, giving you instant access to experienced social media planners who can set up your profiles, manage your posting schedule and interact with followers on your behalf.
-To find out about this or any of our wide range of online assistant services, feel free to call us on 0800 994 9016 or use our contact form in the menu above.
+To find out about the benefits of an online personal assistant, feel free to call us on 0800 994 9016 or use our contact form in the menu above.